yukikitayama/music/README.md

 **Transcribing** is hearing a rhythm, melody, or harmony and being able to notate it.

 The place where you find scores https://imslp.org/

+## What I don't understand

+- Chord tones and non-chord tones